1. Terms used in this Contract of Carriage

 “International Long Haul” means flights operated by Virgin Australia International;

-“International Short Haul” means flights operated or marketed by Virgin Australia (NZ), Virgin Australia (SE Asia) or Virgin Samoa;
+“International Short Haul” means flights operated or marketed by Virgin Australia International or Virgin Australia (SE Asia);

 “International Travel” means international carriage as defined in the Convention and includes any Australian Domestic Flight which forms part of an international trip;